-These Pension Rules for Services Providers are divided into four main parts:
+These Pension Rules for Services Providers are divided into six main parts:

-- Part A specifies the licensing process and applicable criteria applicable to Service-Providers; - Part B sets out the Standard Licence Conditions applicable to Service-Providers; - Part C sets out the standard rules for Introducers; - Part D includes the Appendices.
+- Part A specifies the licensing process and applicable criteria applicable to Service-Providers; - Part B sets out the Standard Licence Conditions applicable to Service-Providers; - Part C set out the standard recognition requirements applicable to Recognised Back-Office Administrators; - Part D sets out the standard rules for Introducers: - Part E includes the Appendices. - Part F contains Application Forms and related information.